xuyangcao/mia-toolbox/mia/preprocessing/abus/README.md

+# Preprocessing scrips for ABUS images

-# For the 2D ABUS segmentation task, we performed the following preprocess:
+## For the 2D ABUS segmentation task, we performed the following preprocess:
 1. resize_data_11.py
     resize the original with a resolution of 0.21x0.21x0.21